What is Chuhou Joutai?

 To avoid this, try the following suggestions:

 - Check to make sure that all other applications are closed.
 Chuhou Joutai requires 1GB of RAM to run.
 Some programs that commonly run in the background are third-party virus scanners and/or screensavers.
+Of course, you may end up using more RAM if you are using screen recording programs (such as SnagIt or Camtasia) if you’re recording playthroughs of the game for YouTube or Twitch.

 - Try running the game on a lower resolution.
 Chuhou Joutai requires a resolution that is approximately 800×600 pixels.